 Certifications and Degrees

-When it comes to skills, Troubleshooting seems to bolster pay the most; employees who claim proficiency also enjoy a median income of about $21.27 per hour.
-Machine Operation is a popular skill among Quad/Graphics Inc workers, with roughly one in seven of those surveyed reporting using it on the job.
-Key skills also include Data Entry, Shipping, and Editing.
+When it comes to skills, employees who report Equipment Maintenance among their abilities seem to make the most, reporting a median income of approximately $20.25 per hour.
+Machine Operation is a popular skill among Quad/Graphics Inc workers, with just under one in three of those surveyed reporting using it on the job.
+Other top skills include Troubleshooting, Quality Assurance / Quality Control, and Microsoft Excel.

 Benefits and Perks